MicrosoftDocs/cpp-docs/docs/mfc/reference/cframewnd-class.md

  The ID of shared resources associated with the frame window.

  *dwDefaultStyle*
  The frame's [style](../../mfc/reference/styles-used-by-mfc.md#window-styles).
-Include the **FWS_ADDTOTITLE** style if you want the title bar to automatically display the name of the document represented in the window.
+Include the FWS_ADDTOTITLE style if you want the title bar to automatically display the name of the document represented in the window.

  *pParentWnd*
  A pointer to the frame's parent.

  *pContext*
  A pointer to a [CCreateContext](../../mfc/reference/ccreatecontext-structure.md) structure.
-This parameter can be **NULL**.
+This parameter can be NULL.

 ### Remarks
  Construct a `CFrameWnd` object in two steps.
 First, invoke the constructor, which constructs the `CFrameWnd` object, and then call `LoadFrame`, which loads the Windows frame window and associated resources and attaches the frame window to the `CFrameWnd` object.
 The *nIDResource* parameter specifies the menu, the accelerator table, the icon, and the string resource of the title for the frame window.